bilias/rqwatch/docs/DB_UPDATE_2_plus.md

 On a large installation the queries are slow, so run it while the system is idle rather than inside your maintenance window.

+The `db:migrate_mail_log_data` migration is the most important one since we drop later in Step 2 the original columns.

 ---